Learning Mutually Informed Representations for Characters and Subwords: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel entanglement model to effectively combine character and subword language models using co-attention modules.
-Unlike many prior works, our model produces mutually informed representations of characters and subwords, which could be used for inference.
+Unlike many prior works, our model produces mutually informed representations of subwords and characters, which could be used to process both subword and character-level tasks.
 Its architecture is model-agnostic, and it opens new directions for pretraining and scaling up.
 Empirically, our model has demonstrated improvements over the baseline models on various sequence labeling and text classification tasks.
+Our entanglement model achieves state-of-the-art results on various tasks/settings: POS tagging on TweeBank, NER on Ibo and Wolof from MasakhaNER, and intraword code-switching on German-Turkish.
 Notably, the improvement of our model is most significant for noisy texts and low-resourced, morphologically rich languages.
 Furthermore, the entanglement model outperforms larger pretrained subword models, which have higher parameter counts, on most tasks.
-Despite having simple architecture, our model has various natural extensions such as introducing positional embeddings or additional pretraining.
-Yet, we observe that none of these extensions improved the performance of our model, which suggests that the simple structure of the model facilitates the learning of this information during finetuning and thus eliminates the need for further complexities.
+While our model features a simple architecture, incorporating extensions like positional embeddings or additional pretraining do not improve its performance, which implies that the model's structure facilitates the learning of relevant information during fine-tuning, rendering additional complexities unnecessary.